sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A third-person over-the-shoulder POV shot showing a character’s upper body from behind.
+- An over-the-shoulder POV where the camera is positioned behind the character, showing their upper body and the scene ahead.

 </details>